ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 2. doing `detail::swallow{ 0, (mutators.mutate(), 0)... }` (or equivalent fold expression) to call `pull_args_from_storage<Args>(*p_storage, *p_order_dependent_state);` inside the `mutate()`
 3. store the value in a delay-initialized object, then pull out the internal value and forward it to the actual `f` with `f( mutators.get()... )`.

 This does not work because it is impossible to delay-initialize things without forcing extra moves in the case of values returned by `pull_args_from_storage<T>`.
-I can assume an l-value will be stored somewhere and save a pointer to it.
+I can assume an lvalue will be stored somewhere and save a pointer to it.
 But what about `T&&`?
 Consider the following pseudo-implementation of `mutator`:

 ```cpp
 template <typename T>